CentOS-PaaS-SIG/contra-env-setup/README.md

-# Development Setup - minishift + pipeline
+# Contra Pipeline Environment Setup :: minishift + pipeline or openshift + pipeline
 ![CI-Pipeline](continuous-infra-logo.png)

 ## What Does CI/CD Mean in the Context of the Continuous-infra Pipeline Project?